Border between Europe and North America

 The terrible draug of Reykjanes caused a great disturbance in the whole area.
 People got lost, many experienced weird accidents and quite a few even saw the ghost.

 Part 3.
-A good use is found for mud pots, fumaroles (and brennivín too)
+Good use is found for mud pots, fumaroles (and brennivín too)

 People of Reykjanes were in despair and needed help.

-There was pastor in Vogsósar – Eiríkur Magnússon – who was a well known sorcerer.
+There was a pastor in Vogsósar – Eiríkur Magnússon – who was a well-known sorcerer.
 He knew well how to handle such terrible specters.
 But, as a Christian clergyman, he was not too happy to enter into such adventures.

 He had a weakness – he loved brennivín a bit too much.
 This was used by the victims of Gunn.